9 Create Beautiful Presentations with R Markdown

 Adding Background Images to Slides

-The same syntax that we just used to center our entire slide can also enable us to add a background image.
-Below I’ve created a new slide, added the classes center and middle to horizontally and vertically align the content, and added a background image, surrounding the path to the image with url().
+Using the same syntax you just used to center the entire slide, you can also add a background image.
+Create a new slide, use the classes center and middle to horizontally and vertically align the content, and add a background image by specifying the path to the image within the parentheses of url():

 class: center, middle